Skip to main content

 All students are explicitly taught what it looks like “Be There, Be Ready, Accept Responsibility, and Respect Self and Others” in every area of the school.
 These behavior expectations are clearly displayed on the walls around our school.
 Our goal is to explicitly teach behavioral expectations and then recognize and reinforce the positive behaviors shown by students.
 This approach to managing behaviors is positive, proactive, and preventative.
 Students are consistently acknowledged for exhibiting appropriate behaviors by receiving various positive behavioral reinforcements (i.e., points and levels, token economy, participation in school-wide celebrations).

-Multi Tired System Of Supports
+Multi Tired System of Supports

 Rivermont Schools recognizes the unique nature of each student, rejecting a one-size-fits-all approach to special education.
 School-Wide Positive Behavior Interventions and Supports (SWPBIS) at Rivermont Schools is defined as a data-based, tiered approach that concentrates on creating learning environments which supports the students.
 It is implemented by collaborative, school-based teams comprised of administrators, therapists, and classroom teams.
 School-wide expectations for behavior are clearly stated, taught across all school environments, and frequently reinforced.
 Both individual and school-wide learning and behavior problems are assessed comprehensively.
 Based upon a functional assessment of learning and behavior challenges, interventions are implemented to address skill acquisition, skill building, and/or generalization across multiple settings.
 The effectiveness of the selected interventions is evaluated and reviewed, leading to data-based revisions.
 Students are supported through a common approach to behavior management and a continuum of methods that help them learn and maintain appropriate behavior and discourage inappropriate behavior.